flywheel-apps/GRP-15/README.md

 # GRP-15:  Project Settings Import and Export

-For a given project, clone the permissions and gear rules to a new project, or export the settings for import to another project.
+For a given project, clone the gear rules and (optionally) permissions to a project, or export the settings for import to another instance/project.

 ## Motivation
 For new projects it can be difficult to replicate existing project configurations.
 This Gear will run at the project level and generate a new project (locally or via configuration file for external use) with the appropriate gear rules and user permissions.